• Deutsch

 When to Choose Sticky Proxies: Ideal Use Cases

-The Mistake: Deploying a rotating IP for session-dependent workflows, such as managing a user account or completing a multi-page checkout.
+The mistake: Deploying a rotating IP for session-dependent workflows, such as managing a user account or completing a multi-page checkout.

-The "Price": The cost is tangible and escalates quickly.
-In an e-commerce checkout, an IP change mid-process invalidates the session, emptying your cart and resulting in a lost sale.
-For account management, the platform's security algorithms flag repeated IP changes as suspicious activity.
-This triggers a cascade of failures: first, endless CAPTCHAs, then temporary account locks, and finally, permanent bans.
-This isn't an inconvenience—it's an operational failure that nullifies your objective.
+The cost: This tends to add up quickly.
+In an e-commerce checkout, an IP change mid-process can invalidate the session, emptying the cart and costing the sale.
+For account management, a platform's security systems often flag repeated IP changes as suspicious, which can lead to CAPTCHAs, temporary locks, and eventually permanent bans—turning what looked like a shortcut into an operational failure.

 Social Media and Account Management